 For further information see HM Government (2018) Working together to safeguard children: A guide to inter-agency working to safeguard and promote the welfare of children.

 Collecting and analysing data about cases will help the police and other agencies to understand whether there are any patterns related to missing persons incidents.
 The results of routine data analysis should be shared to inform the development and review of prevention and intervention strategies.
 Missing Persons Coordinators are vital for this information analysis and sharing.

 Interventions might include, for example, the use of Child Abduction Warning Notices, or referrals to support services.
 It is important that such interventions take place in appropriate circumstances and are not used as a single response when a person is at risk of harm, but form one strand of a more comprehensive approach.

 Regular liaison between neighbourhood policing teams and children’s and adults’ care providers may enable relationships to be developed between police officers, the staff of care establishments, and individuals who are looked after.
 These relationships may then support effective police intervention and the speedy resolution of cases.

-For lessons from other cases, see IPCC Learning the Lesson.
+For lessons from other cases, see IOPC Learning the Lesson.

 Understanding the reasons for going missing

 Understanding the reasons why an individual went missing may help to prevent future harm to those individuals.
 The officers in charge of local areas should have clear plans on how they intend to reduce the number of people who go missing in their area.
 These plans may include education about the dangers that young people face when they run away (probably delivered through the personal, social, health and economic Education curriculum in schools) and targeted work with those thought to be at greater risk of going missing.
 The police may have a specific role that includes work with communities under the ‘Prevent’ campaign to address concerns related to extremism.